What are northern mountain caribou?

 There is also a non-migratory or sedentary group of northern mountain caribou living in the Sahtu region of the Mackenzie Mountains.

-There are about 45,000 adult caribou within the range of northern mountain caribou in the NWT, Yukon and northern British Columbia.
-They are divided into about 39 herds.
+There are about 50,000 - 55,000 northern mountain caribou in the NWT, Yukon and northern British Columbia.

 The northern mountain caribou herds in the NWT are the Bonnet Plume at about 5,000 animals; the Redstone with at least 10,000 animals; and the Nahanni Complex, including Coal River, La Biche and South Nahanni, with about 3,000 animals.

-Northern mountain caribou were listed as Special Concern under the federal Species at Risk Act in 2005.
+Northern mountain caribou were listed as Special Concern under the federal Species at Risk Act in 2005 and under the Species at Risk (NWT) Act in 2021.
 A national management plan for northern mountain caribou was released in 2012.

 A harvest management system helps protect northern mountain caribou in the NWT.
 NWT residents can harvest one woodland caribou a year, either a boreal or northern mountain caribou.